daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 float4 col = tex2D(_MainTex, texUV);
 ~~~

 Then, we'll calculate the image luminance using the same calculation we've used a thousand times before.
-Based on the luminance, we'll choose between preserving the image colour as it is and multiplying it by the drawing texture - we'll use the `lerp` function for this, and use both the luminance and the `_Strength` as our interpolation factor.
+Based on the luminance, we'll choose between preserving the image colour as it is and multiplying it by the drawing texture - we'll use the `lerp` function for this and use both the luminance and the `_Strength` as our interpolation factor.
 We'll need to subtract the luminance from 1 to make the effect work as intended.

 ~~~glsl
 float lum = dot(col, float3(0.3f, 0.59f, 0.11f));
 float4 drawing = lerp(col, drawingCol * col, (1.0f - lum) * _Strength);
 ~~~

-Finally, we'll take into account the pixel depth.
+Finally, we'll consider the pixel depth.
 If we decide the scene stands out better without a textured sky, we can ignore the effect of the drawing texture for depth values over a threshold.
-If the depth value is below the threshold, we'll use the modified image texture - else, we'll just return `col`.
+If the `depth` value is below the threshold, we'll use the modified image texture - else, we'll just return `col`.

 ~~~glsl
 float depth = tex2D(_CameraDepthTexture, i.uv).r;